CSYE6225Thivya/tf-gcp-infra/README.md

 1. An instance created from the custom image is deployed on our web-app subnet.
 2. Only 8080 port is allowed in our firewall and rest all ports denied using priority

+## Assignment - 5
+1. Private services access has been enabled in the VPC to enhance security("Service Networking API" enabled in GCP console).
+2. Default configuration for CloudSQL instance including settings like deletion protection, availability type, disk type, size, and IPv4 settings is created.
+3. Database named "webapp" has been created within the CloudSQL instance.
+4. Created user named "webapp" with a randomly generated password for accessing the CloudSQL database.
+5. Startup script was setup to create .env file to passes database configuration details to the web application